HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_large_config.md

 The initial test runs were conducted on an AWS-distributed Kubernetes setup with one master and eight worker nodes.
 The system successfully handled concurrent user loads of 10,000 and 15,000 with a low error rate (< 0.0001%).
 At 20,000 users, error rates increased dramatically and response times went up.
 For a response time to be considered optimal, it should be under 1 second.

 Afterward, the tests moved to a setup with twelve worker nodes and 30,000 concurrent users.
 The error rates were low (<0.0001%) and response times were satisfactory.
-Then, alterations were made to the number of pods, CPU, and memory of each of the following containers: HAProxy, Core, RingAPI, digitalAssetManagement, persistenceNode, and persistenceConnectionPool.
-The alterations to these containers aimed to determine which factors were significantly beneficial.
+In this setup, alterations were made to the number of pods, CPU, and memory of each of the following containers: HAProxy, Core, RingAPI, digitalAssetManagement, persistenceNode, and persistenceConnectionPool.
+These alterations aimed to determine which factors were significantly beneficial.

 For the Core pod, increasing the CPU limit gave a boost to performance, but this effect eventually saturated at 5600 millicore.
-Increasing the number of Core pods at this point had additional benefits
+Increasing the number of Core pods at this point had additional benefits.

 ## Conclusion